2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 A 2d anomaly-free stable\footnote{In topological orders, a phase is called {\it anomaly-free} if it does not admit a non-trivial higher dimensional bulk.
 And a phase is {\it stable} means the macroscopic observables in it are invariant under small perturbations, stable corresponds to indecomposable in the categorical language.
 In this paper, 2d topological orders that we discuss are assumed to be anomaly-free and stable.} topological order (a system of anyons) can be described by a (unitary) modular tensor category (MTC) $\CC$ with a central charge $c\in\bC$ \cite{Kit06,KZ22a}.
 Two adjacent topological orders are separated by a domain wall, which is mathematically described by a (spherical) fusion category.

+Intuitively, a 0d gapped domain wall (2-codimensional defect) between two 1d gapped phases described by fusion categories $\CM$ and $\CN$ consists of wall conditions and form a category $\CX$ (figure \ref{fig:modules}).
+The category $\CX$ of wall conditions naturally has an $\CM$ and $\CN$ action.
+This action makes $\CX$ also a $\CM$-$\CN$-bimodule category.
+Similarly, the 1d gapped domain wall (1-codimensional defect) $\CM$ (or $\CN$) between 2d topological orders $\CC_1$ and $\CC_2$ should be described by a $\CC_1$-$\CC_2$ bimodule category.
+However, since the 2d phases $\CC_1$ and $\CC_2$ have braiding structures and $\CM$ also admits a fusion structure on itself, these structures should be compatible under the action of 2d bulk on 1d domain wall.
+So a 1d gapped domain wall is indeed described by a {\bf closed monoidal} $\CC_1$-$\CC_2$-bimodule, i.e. $\fZ(\CM)\simeq \CC_1\btd \overline{\CC_2}$ \cite{KYZ21}.
+Here $\fZ(\CM)$ is the {\bf Drinfeld center} of $\CM$, which gives the 2d (folded) bulk $\CC_1\btd \overline{\CC_2}$ of the 1d phase $\CM$ \cite{EGNO15,KWZ15}.
+See appendix \ref{appendix:module_cat} for definitions of monoidal modules.

-One source of topological domain walls comes from anyon condensation \cite{Kon14}.
+One source of gapped domain walls comes from anyon condensation \cite{Kon14}.
 The original phase, a topological order described by a MTC $\CC$, is sitting on one side of the wall, while a 2d condensable algebra (or $E_2$ condensable algebra in mathematical term) $A \in \CC$ is condensed on the other side \cite{BS09,BSH09,Kon14}.
 Then a new topological order, described by the category $\CC_A^{loc}$ of local $A$-modules in $\CC$, is obtained, in which the condensed algebra plays the role of the vacuum in the condensed phase $\CC_A^{loc}$.
-For precise mathematical definitions of a 2d condensable algebra and local modules, see Appendix.\ref{appendix:condensable_algebras}.
+For precise mathematical definitions of a 2d condensable algebra and local modules, see Appendix \ref{appendix:condensable_algebras}.
+Domain wall excitations consist of anyons in $\CC$ that are confined from going to the condensed phase $\CC_A^{loc}$ together with anyons that move transparently.
+The wall excitations together with their fusion structures form a fusion category $\CC_A$, the category of right $A$-modules in $\CC$ \cite{Kon14, DMNO13}.